Ang3lB7te/Ang3lB7te/README.md

 Ships I really like: 1xdoe(any media) Pizzatime (frskn) pizzaburger(anymedia) RocketHammer (phighting) Teahero (blocktales my yume ship :3

 I don't have any friends so I may latch onto you if you can entertain conversations well

+Feel free to c+h, idm being covered a bit :3